ahillelt/SlackEmojiCounter/README.md

 * Provides basic error messages if the bot is not a member of certain channels and that channel is restrictive, including channel names and IDs.
 Use this to invite or not.
 * Stores data locally in a sanitized SQL database, doesn't need encryption for confidentiality purposes (integrity and non-repudiation not considered)
 * Command line argument support
+* Supporting passing Slack token as an argument

 ## Prerequisites